ossf/education/README.md

 ## Current Work
 The SIG currently has two initiatives it is caretaking at this time:
 - [The OpenSSF's Education Plan](https://github.com/ossf/education/tree/main/plan)
-- The [Glossary](https://github.com/ossf/education/tree/main/terminology) that contains terms and definitions asnd how they are used acros the OpenSSF
+- The [Glossary](https://github.com/ossf/education/tree/main/terminology) that contains terms and definitions asnd how they are used across the OpenSSF

 ## Prior Work